 When your new Ram Truck works as it is supposed to, it can be a great truck.
 But problems with materials, manufacture, or design can ruin your new truck experience and cost you time and money.
-Worst case scenario, a defective truck is a safety risk to you and your passengers.
+Worst case scenario, a lemon truck is a safety risk to you and your passengers.
 Any recall or major defect with your new vehicle should be repaired by your dealer for free.
 If your dealer cannot or will not fix the problem, you may be entitled to bring a lemon law claim for compensation, a refund, or a replacement vehicle.

 The Ram Trucks engine fire recall

 The new Ram Truck fire risk recall is a major safety concern.
 Ram Trucks has recalled almost 250,000 of its trucks due to the risk of engine fire.
 The root of the problem in the recalled Ram Trucks is in the transmission.
 Pressure buildup in the transmission can cause fluid to leak from the dipstick tube onto an ignition source in the engine compartment and cause a fire.
 This is a significant safety issue and, so far, FCA US is aware of at least one injury related to the defect.